 It’s important to know of any restrictions placed on your ability to work while studying in the UK and to be aware of the visa options that allow you to work in the UK after graduation.
 The rules on your permission to work in the UK are determined by which country you come from, whether you're an undergraduate or postgraduate student and whether you’ve completed your studies.
 The College’s International Student Support Team provide specialist immigration information and advice.

 - Working in the UK during your studies – The rules of working in the UK while studying are stated in your visa.
 It’s important to note any restrictions and that these differ between undergraduate and postgraduate students and are connected to Imperial College term dates.

 Most international students can work part-time (up to 20 hours per week Monday to Sunday) during term-time, and full-time during vacations.
 It’s important to note that there are different rules about working during summer for postgraduate students.
 There are also some restrictions on the type of work you can do.

 Working whilst you study through a part-time job, vacation job or internship will help develop skills to add to your CV and improve your knowledge of the labour market.
 However, you should also consider if you have the time capacity to work alongside your studies as most programmes at Imperial are intensive.

 - Working in the UK after your studies – At the moment many international students require permission to work in the UK after their studies.
-There’s lots of information and support to explore your options to remain in the UK after you’ve completed your studies, including information about the proposed new Graduate Worker route that’s planned to launch in summer 2021.
+There’s lots of information and support to explore your options to remain in the UK after you’ve completed your studies, including information about the Graduate Worker route that launched in summer 2021.